 ## [50] "NEK2" "G2E3" "GAS2L3" "CBX5" "CENPA"

-We can use these to try to predict the cell cycle of each cell.
+We can use these to try to predict the cell cycle of each cell using a built in scoring scheme.

 data[[]]